openfaas/faas/CONTRIBUTING.md

 The Core Team have the ear of the Project Lead.
 They help with strategy, project maintenance, community management, and make a regular commitment of time to the project on a weekly basis.
 The Core Team will usually be responsible for, or be a subject-matter-expert (SME) for a sub-system of OpenFaaS.
 Core Team may be granted write (push) access to one or more sub-systems.

-The Core Team gain access to a private *core* channel and are expected to participate on a regular basis.
+The Core Team gain access to a private *core* channel and are required to participate on a regular basis.

 The Core Team have the same expectations and perks of the Membership Team, in addition will need to keep in close contact with the rest of the Core Team and the Project Lead.